 “How do I use Sphinx to use SVG images in HTML output but PNG in PDF output?”

-If you have an issue with the actual functioning of the site, you can file bug reports on our GitHub issue tracker.
-You can also contribute to Read the Docs, as the code is open source.
+If you have an issue with the actual functioning of Read the Docs, you can file bug reports on our GitHub issue tracker.
+You can also contribute changes and fixes to Read the Docs, as the code is open source.